-Initial calibration was verified by a second source standard (ICV) on 05-01-23.
+Initial calibration was verified by a second source standard (ICV) on 08-30-23.
 Percent difference between initial calibration response factors (Average response factors) and the response factors calculated for each analyte were less than 20%

 Continuing calibration standards were analyzed at 10-injections interval.
-It was carried out on 10-06-23 and 10-07-23, bracketing the analyses of samples and all the QC samples.
+It was carried out on 10-12-23 and 10-13-23, bracketing the analyses of samples and all the QC samples.
 Percent difference between initial calibration average response factors and the response factors calculated for each group of GRO Hydrocarbons from continuing calibrations were less than 20%.

 4.8.4.
 Quality Control samples consisted of one method blank, one set of LCS/LCSD and MS/MSD.
-Sample TMW63102023 was designated to be spiked as MS/MSD.
+Sample MW30102023 was spiked as MS/MSD.
 Percent recoveries (%R) were within the established QC limits for LCS/LCSD and MS/MSD.
 Raw data for both un-spiked sample and spiked QC samples were matching the reported values.
 Result for method blank was reviewed and no contamination was found in the method blank.

 Surrogate recoveries were all within the method QC acceptance limits.

 - 4.8.5.
-Field duplicate sample and its associated sample: No field duplicate sample was assigned to this method. - 4.8.6.
+Field duplicate sample and its associated sample: No field duplicate sample was collected with this sample delivery group. - 4.8.6.
 Raw data was submitted for all samples.
-Samples TMW58102023 (Lab ID# 23J039-02) and BGMW11102023 (Lab ID# 23J039-06) were designated to be reviewed as stage 3 data deliverable.
-Raw data for these samples with the related QC samples was reviewed for stage 3 data validation.
-The results calculated from the raw data, agreed with all the results reported in data summary reports.
+Sample MW30102023 (Lab ID# 23115-01) was designated to be reviewed as stage 3 data deliverable.
+Raw data for this sample with all related QC samples was reviewed for stage 3 data validation.
+The results calculated from the raw data agreed with all the results reported in data summary reports.